Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Introduction

 \section{Introduction}

-Reinforcement learning (RL) and multi-armed bandits (MAB) are long-standing models that formalize sequential decision-making problems.
-RL generalizes MAB by modeling an environment that can change in response to the learner's actions; this environment is modeled by an underlying Markov decision process (MDP).
-As a generalization problem of MAB, RL has been considered a harder problem partially due to 1) the unknown dynamics of MDP and 2) the goal of maximizing long-term return instead of immediate reward.

-However, RL theory literature shows that RL approaches can often meet the optimal $\Omega(\sqrt{T})$ regret~\citep{jin2018q, zhang2020almost, menard2021ucb, li2021breaking, zhang2021reinforcement} with delicate design, which matches the lower bounds in the MAB settings~\citep{bubeck2013bounded, auer1995gambling, gerchinovitz2016refined}. \citet{zhang2021reinforcement} explicitly discussed whether RL is a harder question than bandits, and \citet{cheng2020reduction} shows that one could reduce RL to Continuous Online Learning~\citep{cheng2020online}, under a generative-model oracle setting.
-The presence of a generative model makes learning in MDPs easier as one could query transitions from the true dynamics without interacting with the real environment.
-Although one could approximate it by running a policy in the environment with sufficient exploration~\citep{kearns1998finite}, exploration with bandit learners in MDPs remains challenging in the first place.
+Reinforcement learning (RL) and multi-armed bandits (MAB) are long-standing models for decision-making problems.
+RL generalizes bandits with a long-term planning horizon and unknown transition dynamics.
+Due to these additional complexities, RL is typically viewed as a more challenging problem compared to MAB.
+However, there is a large literature~\citep{kearns2002near, osband2013more, dann2017unifying, osband2017posterior, agrawal2017optimistic, fruit2018near, jin2018q, dann2019policy, simchowitz2019non, russo2019worst, zhang2019regret, zhang2020almost, cai2020provably, zhang2020almost, neu2020unifying, pacchiano2021towards, menard2021ucb, li2021breaking, zhang2021reinforcement} that guarantees RL can achieve the optimal regret $\Omega(\sqrt{T})$ in the dependency of the number of rounds $T$, and is often optimal in terms of the cardinalities, $S$ and $A$, of state and action spaces.
+Recent episodic horizon-free works \citep{wang2020long, zhang2021reinforcement, zhang2022horizon, li2023horizon} further show the potential to close the formal complexity gap between RL and bandits, with RL's regret approaching the lower bound of the (contextual) MAB problem $\Omega(\sqrt{SAT})$ \citep{bubeck2013bounded, auer1995gambling, gerchinovitz2016refined}.
+These findings imply that the longer planning horizon and unknown transition kernels in RL may not introduce additional difficulties compared to bandits.

-We thereby ask: \textit{Is there a reduction from reinforcement learning to multiarmed bandits, in an online setting?} Furthermore, a specific instantiation is considered, i.e. can one trivially place a set of distinct bandit learners and have the set of bandits (as a whole) achieve sub-linear regret in MDPs, without acquiring information (e.g. TD targets) from its co-learners except the shared global rewards?
+We therefore ask: {\it Is there a reduction from tabular reinforcement learning to multi-armed bandits?} Specifically, in a {\it decentralized} setting, could one place an {\it independent} bandit learner in each state (referred as local learners), such that this set of local learners achieves sub-linear regret in MDPs collectively, without needing to acquire information (for example value estimations) from their co-learners, except for the shared global rewards?